benbahrenburg/KeyStorage/README.md

 # KeyStorage

 KeyStorage is a simple secure key persistance library written in Swift.
-Persist passwords, preferences, and other key information quickly, easily and securely using the Keychain or NSUserDefaults.
+Persist passwords, preferences, and other key information quickly, easily and securely using the Keychain, NSUserDefaults or NSUbiquitousKeyValueStore.

 ## Features

-* Strongly typed persistance to either KeyChain or NSUserDefaults
+* Strongly typed persistance to either Keychain, NSUserDefaults or NSUbiquitousKeyValueStore
 * Built-in AES 256 encryption [feature in process]
 * Extensible - add new storage or encrytion providers
 * Keychain helpers for finding AccessGroup information

 ## Requirements

-* Xcode 8.2 or newer
+* Xcode 10.3 or newer
-* Swift 3.0
+* Swift 5.0
-* iOS 9 or greater
+* iOS 11 or greater

 ## Installation